Abu Lulu: El Fasher massacre

-Arrest

 On 30 October 2025, he was arrested by members of the RSF.
 A senior RSF member said "He does not belong to the RSF, he leads a group fighting alongside us, but he will be held accountable for his actions.
 He does not represent the RSF."
 RSF spokesperson al-Fateh al-Qurashi said Abu Lulu was not a member of the RSF command structure.
 However rights organizations have said the RSF distancing itself from field commanders is a repeated tactic it has used.
 Abu Lulu was considered by analysts to be the RSF's scapegoat for the massacres.

+On 12 December 2025 Abu Lulu was subjected to sanctions by the United Kingdom, together with Abdul Rahim Dagalo, Gedo Hamdan Ahmed and Tijani Ibrahim Moussa Mohamed.
+They were sanctioned for their actions in the El Fasher massacre.
+The men were subjected to travel bans and a freezing of assets.
+On 29 January 2026 Abu Lulu was also subjected to European Union sanctions.
+On 19 February 2026 the United States also imposed sanctions on Abu Lulu, Gedo Hamdan Ahmed and Tijani Ibrahim Moussa Mohamed for their actions at El Fasher.
+They were placed on the Specially Designated Nationals and Blocked Persons List.
+On 24 February 2026, Abu Lulu and three other senior RSF commanders were also sanctioned by the United Nations on similar charges.

+According to Sudanese intelligence officials, Lulu was released and is currently back in combat.
+Although the RSF themselves had claimed these claims are false and that Lulu remains imprisoned, the claims of his release have been cited by thirteen sources, causing confusion among multiple news sources.
+In May 2026, Reuters reported that Lulu had returned to the battlefield in Kordofan in March.
+Amnesty International called on the RSF to immediately recall Lulu and for an investigation to continue into allegations he had committed war crimes.